apideck-libraries/portman/examples/testsuite-contract-tests/readme.md

 The following contract tests can be enabled by using the following properties:

 - **statusSuccess (Boolean)**: Adds the test if the response of the Postman request return a 2xx
+- **statusCode (Boolean, HTTP code)** : Adds the test if the response of the Postman request return a specific status code.
 - **responseTime (Boolean)**: Adds the test to verify if the response of the Postman request is returned within a number of ms.
 - **contentType (Boolean)**: Adds the test if the response header is matching the expected content-type defined in the OpenAPI spec.
 - **jsonBody (Boolean)**: Adds the test if the response body is matching the expected content-type defined in the OpenAPI spec.